-3) Detach the mounting plate from the mounting pole by unscrewing the two screws.
-Set the screws and pole aside for later.

-4) Attach the mounting plate to the gang box using only two of the four long, silver #6-32x1 screws.
-With the mounting plate as a guide, use the pencil to trace the locations of the four larger holes at the outer corners.
+- 3) The mounting pole consists of a detachable metal mounting plate.
+The mounting plate detaches from the mounting pole by unscrewing the two #6-32x1/2 Phillips round head black screws that come already screwed on the pole base plate.
+Set the screws and pole aside for later. - 4) Attach the mounting plate to the gang box using only two of the four long, silver #6-32x1 screws.
+With the mounting plate as a guide, use the pencil to mark the locations of the four larger holes at the outer corners of the base plate as shown in the image below.